 Skip to Content

-After living in Tijuana for over a year, I’ve gotten to know the city pretty well.
+At this point, I have been living in Tijuana for about 2.5 years.
+During that time, have crossed the border several times per week to work in San Diego.
+I have gotten to know the city pretty well.
 I’ll start off by saying, I love this city.
-While living here, I have made friends, experienced the culture, and discovered some real hidden gems of restaurants, bars, and clubs.
-In this same time, I have also been inside a bar during an armed robbery and pickpocketed on the street.
+While living here, I have made friends, experienced the culture, and enjoyed the food and nightlife.
+In this same time, I have experience some crime.
+I was inside a bar in Zona Norte during an armed robbery.
+I was also pickpocketed on Avenida Revolucion.
 Needless to say, there are risks to visiting Tijuana.
-Luckily, the risks are manageable if you take some simple precautions.

-I’ve also made this video to outline the main points of the article
+I’ve also made this YouTube video to outline the main points of the article.

 Is Tijuana Safe?
 Avoiding Crime and Common Scams